Jordan: Transportation

 Jordan is ranked as having the 35th best infrastructure in the world, one of the highest rankings in the developing world, according to the 2010 World Economic Forum's Index of Economic Competitiveness.
 This high infrastructural development is necessitated by its role as a transit country for goods and services mainly to Palestine and Iraq.

-According to data from the Jordanian Ministry of Public Works and Housing, as of 2011, the Jordanian road network consisted of 2878 km of main roads; 2592 km of rural roads and 1733 km of side roads.
-The Hejaz Railway built during the Ottoman Empire which extended from Damascus to Mecca will act as a base for future railway expansion plans.
+According to data from the Ministry of Public Works and Housing, as of 2011, the road network consisted of 2878 km of main roads; 2592 km of rural roads and 1733 km of side roads.
+The Hejaz railway, built during the Ottoman Empire which extended from Damascus to Mecca, will act as a base for future railway expansion plans.
 Currently, the railway has little civilian activity; it is primarily used for transporting goods.
 A national railway project is currently undergoing studies and seeking funding sources.
+Amman has a network of public transportation buses including the Amman Bus and the Amman Bus Rapid Transit and is connected to nearby Zarqa through the Amman-Zarqa Bus Rapid Transit.

 Jordan has three commercial airports, all receiving and dispatching international flights.
 Two are in Amman and the third is in Aqaba, King Hussein International Airport.
 Amman Civil Airport serves several regional routes and charter flights while Queen Alia International Airport is the major international airport in Jordan and is the hub for Royal Jordanian Airlines, the flag carrier.
 Queen Alia International Airport expansion was completed in 2013 with new terminals costing $700 million, to handle over 16 million passengers annually.
-It is now considered a state-of-the-art airport and was awarded 'the best airport by region: Middle East' for 2014 and 2015 by Airport Service Quality (ASQ) survey, the world's leading airport passenger satisfaction benchmark programme.
+It is considered a state-of-the-art airport and was awarded 'the best airport by region: Middle East' for 2014 and 2015 by Airport Service Quality survey, an airport passenger satisfaction benchmark programme.

 The Port of Aqaba is the only port in Jordan.
 In 2006, the port was ranked as being the "Best Container Terminal" in the Middle East by Lloyd's List.
-The port was chosen due to it being a transit cargo port for other neighbouring countries, its location between four countries and three continents, being an exclusive gateway for the local market and for the improvements it has recently witnessed.
+The port was chosen because it is a port for other neighbouring countries, its location is between four countries and three continents, it is an exclusive gateway for the local market, and it has been recently improved.